Kodava language

-Historically, it has been referred to as a dialect of Centmil, in some Tamil texts the Kodagu language is referred to as Kudakan Tamil.
-However it has been re-analysed as a language by early 20th century academics.
+Historically, it has been associated to Old Canarese or Hale Kannada However, it has been re-analysed as a language by early 20th century academics.
 Now it is considered as an intermediate language between Kannada, Malayalam, Tamil, and Tulu in comparative linguistics.

-It is traditionally written using the Thirke script which is an abugida.
-The 2011 Census of India reports 96,918 persons who returned Kodava as their mother tongue and 16,939 for Coorgi/Kodagu, for a total of 113,857 persons who identified one of these languages as their mother tongue.
+It is traditionally written using the thirke script which is an abugida.
+The 2011 Census of India reports 96,918 persons who returned Kodava as their mother tongue and 16,939 who returned Coorgi/Kodagu, for a total of 113,857 persons coming under the parent group which is again identified as Coorgi/Kodagu (another name for Kodava) as the mother tongue.

 History

 In Kannada, the region was called Kodagu and the people Kodaga.
 Natively, the people were called Kodava and the land was called Kodavu in the folksongs.
 Comparative Dravidian studies show that the Kodava language belongs to the South Dravidian language group.

 Grammar

 The grammar of Kodagu has been systematically studied and documented since at least around 1867 when Captain R.A.
 Cole published the seminal work An Elementary Grammar of the Coorg Language.